jscheytt/jscheytt.github.io.hugo/content/post/til-html-ol-limit/index.md

 ---
-title: HTML limits you to a 31-bit integer in ordered lists
+title: HTML limits you to a signed 32-bit int in ordered lists
 date: 2021-09-02T08:55:22+02:00
 categories:
     - today-i-learned